-Although the Charter marking the official inception of the Verin Teutonia Society of Windsor,
+Although the Charter marking the official inception of the Verein Teutonia Society of Windsor,

-Ontario, Canada is dated 1935 a soccer group (Fussball Verin) and ladies choir (Leiderkranz)
+Ontario, Canada is dated 1935 a soccer group (Fussball Verin) and ladies choir (Liederkranz)

 were formed in the late 1920’s.
 From these two groups the German Canadian Society

 developed and was formed in 1929.
 The group’s first president was Mr. Lotz and the committee

 members consisted of Mr. Graff, Mr. Scherer, Mr. Salzar, Mr. Erdries and Mr. Kaiser.
 It is with

 great respect that we honour these men and women who became the building blocks of our